Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

 To rapidly scale application workloads in an AKS cluster, you can use virtual nodes.
-With virtual nodes, you have quick provisioning of pods.
-No need to wait for Kubernetes cluster auto-scaler to deploy VM compute nodes to run more pods, avoid a transaction lost during AKS default escalation method.
+With virtual nodes, pods provision much faster than through the Kubernetes cluster auto-scaler.

 **Resources**